 3. Slow down.

 Water makes everything more slippery, and remember, your tires are made of rubber.
-Even with great tire treads, cars can hydroplane.
+Even with great tire treads, cars can hydroplane at speeds as low as 35 mph.
 So, give your tires more time to displace the water under them by driving more slowly and carefully in the rain, especially when stopping at an intersection, making a turn, or executing another traffic maneuver.

 4. Give other cars more space.